 What Size Tank Is Best If You Plan On Keeping Neon Tetras With A Betta?

-When it comes to tank size, you’ll need at least a 15 gallon tank to keep both Neon Tetras and Betta happy together for a few reasons.
+When it comes to tank size, get a tank ready that is at least a 15 gallon tank but 20 Gallons would be best to keep both Neon Tetras and Betta happy together for a few reasons.

 First, as we mentioned above, Neon Tetras like to school, and you’ll want at least 6-8 of them so you would need 10 gallons just for them.